elena-roff/customer_DA/readme.md

 - help aspired data analysts to manage their data analysis projects' workflow
 - have a dipper understanding of algorythms for regression tasks.

-*Now you can go ahead and open an .ipynb file.*
+*To check out the project go ahead and open an .ipynb file.*

 Thanks for reading!